The q-Analog of the Middle Levels Problem: Conclusion and problems for future research

 \section{Conclusion and problems for future research}

 The well-known middle levels problem was considered for the $k$-dimensional subspaces and the $(k+1)$-dimensional subspaces of $\F_q^{2k+1}$.
 We have presented a technique based on cyclic shifts of $k$-dimensional subspaces and $(k+1)$-dimensional subspaces.
 The technique was applied successfully for all $q$'s with $1 \leq k \leq 2$.
 Applying the technique for larger values of $k$ to find Hamiltonian cycles or long cycles in the middle levels of $\cP_q(2k+1)$ is the main goal for future research.
 We note that if $k > 2$ then the degree of a vertex $v$, representing a $(k+1)$-dimensional subspace of $\cP_q(2k+1)$, is $\frac{q^{k+1}-1}{q-1}$.
 The number of equivalence classes of $E_k$ will be $\sbinomq{2k+1}{k} \frac{q-1}{q^{2k+1}-1}$ which is much larger than $\frac{q^{k+1}-1}{q-1}$ and hence $v$ won't be connected with an edge to a vertex from each equivalence class of $E_k$.
-Thus, we won't have a result similar to Lemma~\ref{lem:two_three_E} and hence constructing the Hamiltonian path will be more difficult, even though it looks that there is enough freedom and it is reasonable to believe that such a cycle exists.
+Thus, we won't have a result similar to Theorem~\ref{thm:two_three_E} and hence constructing the Hamiltonian path will be more difficult, even though it looks that there is enough freedom and we have the following conjecture.

+\begin{conj} For any integer $k \geq 1$, and for any power of a prime $q$, there exists a Hamiltonian cycle in the middle levels of $\cP_q(2k+1)$. \end{conj}

 The author would like to thank Ronny Roth for many valuable discussions which have contributed to the content of the paper.
+He also thanks two anonymous reviewers whose careful reading and well spotted comments contribute to amend this paper.